 Membership of the International Association of Movers (IAM) is a positive sign since companies which are a part of it must abide by a strict code of practice, ensuring legal and professional compliance standards.

-There are several other accreditations to look out for depending on where your company is based (for example the British Association of Removers (BAR) in the UK), so be sure to carry out extensive research and ask the company in question which of these they hold.
+There are several other accreditations to look out for depending on where your company is based (for example ISO 9001 and ISO 14001 in the UK), so be sure to carry out extensive research and ask the company in question which of these they hold.